 My bus ride today (which I successfully completed on my own) was really easy.
 I catch the bus at the corner 2 blocks down the street and take it about 20 minutes and walk about 5 minutes from the stop.
 All for 84 cents.
 I will do that every morning.
 No problem.

-2. The second bus took me from the stop near work to the old city.
+The second bus took me from the stop near work to the old city.
 I will definitely take this bus again.
 It took about 15 minutes, had some great views along the way, and stopped right outside the old city, which is GORGEOUS!
-That’s for several other posts.
-As you can see in the map below, the foundation is pretty near to the ocean.
+As you can see in the map below, the foundation is pretty close to the ocean.

 I did take a taxi home from work today, simply because no one has shown me where my end stop is.
 It was fine and only 8,000 pesos.
 Compared to Toronto, the taxis here are CHEAP!